vaibhav-pruthi/apnacollege.demo/README.md

 # apnacollege.demo

-This is my first git Repository kfgfdfkjfkfs
+This is my first git Repository